Create your first project | HeyGen Academy

 You’ll see several options.
 To build a custom avatar video, select Start from Scratch.
 You may also notice the Interactivity option, which opens Learning & Development templates; this will be covered in a separate lesson.

 Next, choose your video orientation: portrait or landscape.
-You can change this later if you need to.
+You can change this later if needed.

 Once selected, you’ll go straight into AI Studio.